William Hallaran - Internal Medicine and Cardiac Specialist

 William moved from India to Wooster, Ohio, at age twelve after his father died.
 He graduated from the College of Wooster in 1925.
 While teaching biology at American University in Assiut, Egypt, he read a biography of Dr. William Osler, the first professor of medicine at Johns Hopkins Medical School.
 The book inspired him to become a doctor.

 He graduated from Western Reserve University medical school in 1932, then interned in Boston and a residency at University Hospitals.

 Hallaran married Mary Louise Garfield, also known as Polly, born on July 5, 1903, to Abram and Sarah Garfield and grew up at 9718 Lake Shore Boulevard.
-William and Polly had four children: Sarah Newton born on October 1, 1934, Ray born on October 1, 1934, William Garfield, born on January 2, 1938, and Michael Terrence (Terry) born on April 25, 1947.
+William and Polly had four children: Sarah Newton born on October 1, 1934, Ray was born on October 1, 1934, William Garfield, born on January 2, 1938, and Michael Terrence (Terry) was born on April 25, 1947.
 All the children attended Bratenahl School.

 Dr. Hallaran was a photographer who took up the hobby as a young man in Switzerland.
 He was an expert on African violets and maintained a herb garden.
 He also enjoyed model railroads made wood objects on a lathe.
 He retired in 1972 but continued to work as a clinician at University Hospitals.

 Dr. Hallaran died of congestive heart failure at his Cleveland Heights home on September 18, 1991.
 Mary Louise died shortly after on December 16, 1991.
 Both are buried in Lake View Cemetery.